 Why do bosses seem to be the nearly the same difficulty no matter when you face them?
 Here’s what I think:

 - For most bosses in the game, you have a few different strategies for dealing with them.
 This is an example of the game giving you multiple solutions as my post about flow control mentioned.
 For example, when Waterblight Ganon throws ice at you, you can: use Cryosis to destroy them, Cryosis to build ice blocks to stop them, shoot arrows at the ice blocks, dodge them, hide from them, etc.

 - Because there are so many choices, you only have to be skilled enough at one type of gameplay mechanic to win.

 - Progression is somewhat limited in this game.
 The only things that permanently progress is stamina, health, armor, and obtaining the master sword.
 These forms of progression don’t help you that much.
 Stamina isn’t very useful in boss battles.
 Hearts drain very quickly, so the difference between 3 and 7 isn’t that much.
 Thus the battles tend to be more skill based.

 - Non-permanent progression allows you to save it for bosses.
 Weapons have durability.
 As I mentioned in my post on durability, this impacts how players will use weapons.
 They will conserve better weapons for harder challenges.
 When players explore, they will probably find a great weapon and save it for a boss.
 There is enough time between dungeons to get a new best weapon.
 Likewise, eating meals provides another form of non-permanent progression players can stock up and use on a boss.

 - By the time you reach your first boss, you’ve probably played enough to be decent at the game.
-You’ve finished your largest learning curve.
+You’ve finished your most substantial learning curve.
 I’d love to see data on how many hours people have played vs. how well they’ve done on these bosses.